araldwin/Love-Quiz-Game/README.md

     - Highest scores
  -----
 ## Color scheme
+- [termcolor](https://pypi.org/project/termcolor/) - Module used to achieve text color in Terminal.
+  - How to install termcolor in Python [(Click the link)](https://blog.finxter.com/how-to-install-termcolor-in-python/).
+  - How to import and use termcolor in python [(Click the link)](https://pypi.org/project/termcolor/).

 - <details>
-       <summary> Color Scheme </summary>
+       <summary> Color Scheme screen shot</summary>
        <img src="docs/pqg-colorscheme.png" width="40%">

-     - I used these colors to make the quiz app look good and enhance user experience.
+     - I used these colors to make the quiz app text look good and enhance user experience.
+       - Red - For Incorrect and Invalid text.
+       - Blue - For correct answer text.
+       - Green - Mostly message text before entering answer to input.
+       - Yellow - Welcome message, current score, final score text.
+       - White - Is normal or default text color from the terminal.
        </details>

 -----